NunoDuarte/herb/README.md

 ```
 and adjust the `unpacked_list` variable as needed.

+To test the model precision without gravity and contact forces you can comment the following line `simulator/packingGame.py`

 ## 🤖 ROS Integration
 We also run the RL policy on the Baxter robot